-- Trees shall not be removed from the site prior to permit approval. - Trees removed before permit approval shall be replaced according to the Arlington County Tree Replacement Guidelines, on top of the percentage tree canopy required for the site. - Any tree that cannot be replaced on the site will require a payment into the Stormwater Fund according to current tree replacement guidelines calculations. - Exception: If a tree is deemed to be at an Imminent risk of failure, using TRAQ guidelines. - Trees noted on the plan for conservation on an approved plan shall not be removed, without permission of the County Urban Forester. - Trees on public property cannot be damaged in any way, without approval from a County Urban Forester. - Any damage will be assessed by a County Urban Forester, and damages will be assessed according to the Tree and Shrub Ordinance (Chapter 67).
+- Trees shall not be removed from the site prior to permit approval. - Trees removed before permit approval shall be replaced according to the Arlington County Tree Replacement Guidelines, on top of the percentage tree canopy required for the site. - Any tree that cannot be replaced on the site will require a payment into the Stormwater Fund according to current tree replacement guidelines calculations. - Exception: If a tree is deemed to be at an Imminent risk of failure, using International Society for Arboriculture's Tree Risk Assessment Qualification guidelines. - Trees noted on the plan for conservation on an approved plan shall not be removed, without permission of the County Urban Forester. - Trees on public property cannot be damaged in any way, without approval from a County Urban Forester. - Any damage will be assessed by a County Urban Forester, and damages will be assessed according to the Tree and Shrub Ordinance (Chapter 67).